pgniewko/ml_notes/vqvae/README.md

 \mathcal{L}_{\text{codebook}} = \Vert \text{sg}[z_e(x)] - e_k^* \Vert_2^2
 $$

-Where only the codebook entries are updated by this term.
+Only the codebook entries are updated by this term.

 ### Total Loss